peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 <a name='H3DU.BSplineCurve.HOMOGENEOUS_BIT'></a>
 ### H3DU.BSplineCurve.HOMOGENEOUS_BIT (constant)

-<b>Deprecated: This bit is deprecated because the B-spline
-equation works the same whether control points are in conventional coordinates or in homogeneous coordinates.</b>
+**Deprecated: This bit is deprecated because the B-spline equation works the same whether control points are in conventional coordinates or in homogeneous coordinates.**

 Indicates that each other coordinate of each control point was premultiplied by the last coordinate of the point, that is,